chris2511/meta-s6-rc/README.md

 The functionality and behavior is analog to the oneshots, just with the longrun properties.
+The `producer-for` and `consumer-for` entries don't have to appear pairwise.
+The s6rc class will resolve missing entries is it does with the `influences` entry as the reverse of `depends`.
+This allows to declare dependencies unidirectional if depending services are declared in different layers.

 A log service will always be setup, unless `S6RC_LONGRUN_%[no-log]` exists. `S6RC_LONGRUN_%_log[]` properties are evaluated